IWAE-TIME/alpsim.github.io/content/documentation/start/mc.md

             }
     )
 ```
-Here we consider lattices of sizes $4\times 4$, $8\times 8$, $16\times 16$, for different temperatures.

-After that we write the input into `ALPS` specific format and run spin Monte Carlo simulation (`spinmc`):
+After that, we write the input into the format ALPS expects using Python, and tell it to run a spin Monte Carlo simulation (`spinmc`) using the input file:
 ```Python
 #write the input file and run the simulation
 input_file = pyalps.writeInputFiles('parm7a',parms)
 pyalps.runApplication('spinmc',input_file,Tmin=5)
 ```

-After the simulation is finished we can evaluate and plot the results.
+After the simulation is finished, we can evaluate and plot the results.
 ```Python
 pyalps.evaluateSpinMC(pyalps.getResultFiles(prefix='parm7a'))